dmsza/json2kml/README.md

 After this, the following steps must be executed to generate the KML file from the Google Maps starred/saved locations:

 1. First go to Google Takeout and save the "Saved Places.json" file to the same folder where the script is located.
 More details in the above section _"How to export Google Maps saved/starred locations"_.
-2. Open a command prompt, change the current directory to where the above files were saved, and run the script with the command line _“python json2kml.py”_
+2. Open a command prompt, change the current directory to where the above files were saved, and run the script with the command line ```python json2kml.py```
 3. The script will run and will create the file _“Saved Places.kml”_.

 ## json2csv
 _[ Documentation in progress... ]_

 1. First go to Google Takeout and save the "Saved Places.json" file to the same folder where the script is located.
 More details in the above section _"How to export Google Maps saved/starred locations"_.
-2. Open a command prompt, change the current directory to where the above files were saved, and run the script with the command line: ```_“python json2csv.py”_```
+2. Open a command prompt, change the current directory to where the above files were saved, and run the script with the command line: ```python json2csv.py```
 3. The script will run and will create the file _“Saved Places.csv”_.
 4. Use this file with other convertion tools or open it in Excel.